dimalypai/mil-masters-thesis-chalmers/docs/report/07_Optimisations.md

 since they work only on computations that have just `State` as their effect, but monad stacks in FunLang and OOLang have, for example, `IO` in their impure stacks in addition to `State`.

+## Discussion

+Correctness is often considered "the single most important criterion that a compiler must meet" \cite{EngineeringCompiler}.
+This, of course, includes optimisations.
+Safety is extremely important when designing and applying code transformations.
+We can see that MIL type and effect system is of great help here.
+It plays a role in implementing transformations and being able to quite easily find out effect information or make assumptions based on types about a piece of code instead of performing additional analysis to derive these facts, which are not present in the IR (which is usually the case for most IRs).

+In this thesis we tried to work with quite simply looking algebraic identities for expressing code transformations.
+Such identities are usually very minimal and very general at the same time, e.g. monad laws.
+This makes the implementation of optimisations based on them only a dozen lines of code in size.
+We also want to highlight that most industrial compilers are *not* implemented in a functional language, especially not in such an expressive and concise one as Haskell, while MIL, being a Haskell library, certainly benefits from this.
+Classical optimisations often use additional data structures (for example, sets) to maintain certain information about the program.
+It is certainly possible to implement more powerful and sophisticated transformations for MIL using a more algorithmic approach to the problem.

+One example of this is recognising equivalent `case` expressions and hoisting them to perform the matching only once.
+An interesting observation to make here is that this kind of optimisation is performed on a functional language construct, but it can make consequent method calls on the same object in OOLang more efficient, given the way how those are compiled.
+Optimising method calls is one of the most important targets for OO-language compilers
+\cite{ModernCompilerDesign}.

+Some of the optimisations presented here try to meet the same goals as the *value numbering* method \cite{EngineeringCompiler}, \cite{Muchnick}, namely eliminating some redundancy in computations.
+MIL transformations like "use read", "use write" are more specialised and simple, while value numbering is a more general and more complex technique.
+MIL certainly could benefit from using value numbering to eliminate more redundancies.

+One of the major well-known approaches to compiler optimisations nowadays is *data-flow analysis*.
+Examples of data-flow optimisations are *copy-propagation*, *constant-propagation* and *partial-redundancy*
+\cite{Muchnick}, \cite{EngineeringCompiler}.
+Data-flow analyses mainly focus on how values flow through the program and not on what effects can happen (which is one of the strongest properties of MIL), although this still needs to be handled somehow.
+Data-flow techniques should be possible to apply to MIL as well.
+One possible way to go would be to incorporate Hoopl -- a Haskell library for dataflow analysis and transformation \cite{Hoopl}.
+However, an important consideration and a potential obstacle with this is that very many common optimisations are using the notions of *control-flow graph (CFG)* and *basic blocks* \cite{Muchnick}.
+MIL, on the other hand, being a functional language, is *expression-based*.
+It could be considered to transform MIL further to something more low-level and imperative to benefit from more classical optimisations.

 ## Conclusions